 9. Blea Tarn (1.8 miles)

-Although Blea Tarn is close to both a road and car park, it is in fact a mountain tarn, and a perfect taste of the fells for younger children.
+Although Blea Tarn is close to both a road and a car park, it is in fact a mountain tarn, and a perfect taste of the fells for younger children.
 From the car park, cross the road and head through the gate opposite, following the path down towards the tarn.
 Turning right behind the tarn, you then head through woodland and out onto the open fell beyond.
 Follow the main path uphill towards the road and you'll witness fabulous views back down to the Little Langdale valley and Coniston fells, and later Great Langdale.
 It's recommended that you return the way you came, rather than on the road.

 We hope you've found plenty of fabulous walking inspiration by reading this post, and do remember to send us your photos over on Facebook and Twitter!
-If you haven't yet booked your next break in the Lakes, you can search for your ideal cottage, in the perfect location, using our online search facility!
+If you haven't yet booked your next break in the Lakes, you can search for your ideal cottage in the perfect location using our online search facility!

 Other posts you may find helpful: